miohtama/capitalgram/README.md

 ### 3. Install dependencies

 ```
+# Node version v10 needed
 npm install
 ```

 ### 4. Run Eleventy with Netlify helper

 ```
+# Any changes to image thumbs and you need to rerun npm run images:resize
 npx netlify dev
 ```